 At Runneth, we are serious about

-As the first generation of women who were told we could do it all, our expectations for ourselves can be sky-high.
+As the first generation who were told we could do it all, our expectations for ourselves can be sky-high.
 For the most part, we are highly educated, highly trained and highly capable.
-We may or may not have hit the heady career heights we hoped for before becoming a mum.
+We may or may not have hit the heady career heights we hoped for.
 We may or may not have taken a career break.
 We may or may not want to step back onto the corporate ladder where we stepped off.

 Founder, Kath Sloggett, answers the most frequently asked questions about Runneth.